gannawag/gannawag.github.io/docs/_portfolio/2022-08-07-setup-post.md

 I started with the guide here: <https://pages.github.com/>

-Here are some things that are important for each post…
+Here are some things that are important for each post...

 ## Name of the file

-The rmarkdown file must be named “YYYY-MM-DD-name-of-post.Rmd”.
-Github pages will automatically title the post “name of post” (with the dashes replaced by spaces).
-The file name doesn’t need to be capitalized, jekyll will capitalize the post title automatically.
+The rmarkdown file must be named "YYYY-MM-DD-name-of-post.Rmd".
+Github pages will automatically title the post "name of post" (with the dashes replaced by spaces).
+The file name doesn't need to be capitalized, jekyll will capitalize the post title automatically.

 ## File organization